- About us

 Upper School (10-12)

 At Helena, our young adults in Years 10, 11 and 12 participate in an inclusive culture that values care, respect, compassion, integrity and responsibility.
-They are supported by highly skilled and professional staff in class and through extra-curricular programs.
+They are supported by highly skilled and professional staff in class and through extra-curricular programmes.
 As Upper School students transition through adolescence, our focus moves toward their life beyond secondary school as self-directed, lifelong learners.
 The teaching and learning programme for all students involves gradually increasing academic challenges and a wider range of course choices.
 Various leadership opportunities are offered to students via community service projects and for those wanting to avail themselves of significant leadership positions in Year 12.

 One of the major objectives of Upper School is to give all students the opportunity to attain the requirements for their future studies (tertiary and vocational).
 Students are encouraged to strive to achieve their personal best both within and outside the classroom.